Acute respiratory distress syndrome

-Chest radiographic findings of ARDS are non-specific and resemble those of typical pulmonary oedema or pulmonary haemorrhage.
+Chest radiographic findings of ARDS are non-specific and resemble those of typical pulmonary edema or pulmonary hemorrhage.
 There are diffuse bilateral coalescent opacities (the only radiological criterion defined by the Consensus Conference).
-The time course of ARDS may help in differentiating it from typical pulmonary oedema.
+The time course of ARDS may help in differentiating it from typical pulmonary edema.

-Chest x-ray features usually develop 12-24 hours after initial lung insult as a result of proteinaceous interstitial oedema.
-Within one week, alveolar pulmonary oedema (hyaline membrane) occurs due to type 1 pneumocyte damage.
+Chest x-ray features usually develop 12-24 hours after initial lung insult as a result of proteinaceous interstitial edema.
+Within one week, alveolar pulmonary edema (hyaline membrane) occurs due to type 1 pneumocyte damage.

-In contrast to cardiogenic pulmonary oedema, which clears in response to diuretic therapy, ARDS persists for days to weeks.
+In contrast to cardiogenic pulmonary edema, which clears in response to diuretic therapy, ARDS persists for days to weeks.
 Also, as the initial radiographic findings of ARDS clear, the underlying lung appears to have a reticular pattern secondary to type 2 pneumocyte proliferation and fibrosis 4.

 Features depend on the phase of the disease 10.